Bunkai9448/NHL-07_public/Textures-Editing/Readme.md

 ## torf jersey template tutorial
 https://www.tapatalk.com/groups/nhl04rebuilt/realistic-torf-template-t4353.html

-## Dumping textures and editing your config.ini
+## PPSSPP Dumping textures and editing your config.ini
 (Path for the config file: `PSP\TEXTURES\ULUS10131\config.ini`)\
 (Path for the new textures `PSP\TEXTURES\ULUS10131\` + the one in the ini file)